 4 In a related vein, Covrig, Fontaine, Jimenez-Garces, and Seasholes (2009) and Hau and Rey (2009) examine the portfolio rebalancing effect of institutions.
-Another example of how price changes in some stocks may

-Basak and Pavlova, 2013, and Cont and Wagalath, 2014) and empirical work (e.g., Anton and Polk, 2012) finds that institutional portfolio readjustments can lead to higher return correlations among the stocks held by an institution.
-When capital is slow moving (Duffie 2010) or readjustments take place periodically (e.g., weekly) rather than instantaneously, the collective actions of institutional investors can give rise to price pressures and subsequent short-term return predictability (see Section 1 for discussion of related literature).
-We exclude economically linked firms from our analysis in order to shut down the classic cash flow links between firms, allowing a clearer focus on the role of common institutional ownership.
+Another example of how price changes in some stocks may empirical work finds that institutional portfolio readjustments can lead to higher return correlations among the stocks held by an institution (see, e.g., Basak and Pavlova, 2013; Cont and Wagalath, 2016; and Anton and Polk, 2012).
+When capital is slow moving (Duffie, 2010) or readjustments take place periodically (e.g., weekly) rather than instantaneously, the collective actions of institutional investors can give rise to price pressures and subsequent short-term return predictability (see Section 1 for discussion of related literature).
+We exclude economically linked firms from our main analysis in order to shut down the classic cash flow links between firms, allowing a clearer focus on the role of common institutional ownership.
+We also compare the return predictability from economically unrelated stocks to the return predictability among firms in the same industry, to examine whether institutional portfolio adjustments are a substitute or complementary explanation for return predictability among firms with clear information linkages.

 Our empirical design begins with identifying pairs of stocks that are from different industries and whose industries have no supplier-customer links ("unrelated stocks").
-Following Menzly and Ozbas (2010) and Huang and Kale (2013), we identify supplier-customer links from the Bureau of Economic Analysis (BEA) Benchmark Input-Output Surveys.
+Following Menzly and Ozbas (2010) and Huang and Kale (2013), we identify supplier-customer links from the Bureau of Economic Analysis Benchmark Input-Output Surveys.
 To verify that the stocks in each pair are not economically related, we also examine the correlation between their earnings surprises.
 The economically unrelated stock pairs have low earnings surprise correlations in general (average 0.017), and our results are robust to excluding stock pairs with significant earnings surprise correlations.

-For each pair of unrelated stocks, we examine the history of how one stock's cumulative abnormal return relates to the second, economically unrelated stock's cumulative abnormal return over a subsequent week.6 We use cumulative abnormal returns rather than raw returns in order to remove market-wide effects.
-We apply the coefficient estimates from a historical regression to the induce institutional trading in other stocks is provided by Hau and Lai (2012), who find evidence consistent with mutual funds that have high exposure to financial stocks engaging in asset fire sales of non-financial stocks during the 2007 financial crisis.
+For each pair of unrelated stocks, we examine the history of how one stock's cumulative abnormal return relates to the second, economically unrelated stock's cumulative abnormal return induce institutional trading in other stocks is provided by Hau and Lai (2016), who find evidence consistent with mutual funds that have high exposure to financial stocks engaging in asset fire sales of non-financial stocks during the 2007 financial crisis.
 Similarly, Broner, Gelos, and Reinhart (2006) document how fund trading can propagate financial crises.

-5 Chakrabarty, Moulton, and Trzcinka's (2015) model shows that rationally optimizing portfolio managers weigh the cost of readjustment (including price pressures) against the cost of being away from their desired portfolio allocations.
+5 Chakrabarty, Moulton, and Trzcinka's (2016) model shows that rationally optimizing portfolio managers weigh the cost of readjustment (including price pressures) against the cost of being away from their desired portfolio allocations.
 Thus the mere existence of price pressures does not necessarily keep institutional investors from trading.